 Ceiling Test of Oil and Natural Gas Properties.
 Companies that use the full cost method of accounting for oil and natural gas exploration and development activities are required to perform a ceiling test calculation each quarter.
 The full cost ceiling test is an impairment test prescribed by SEC Regulation S-X Rule 4-10.
 The ceiling test is performed quarterly utilizing the average of prices in effect on the first day of the month for the preceding twelve-month period in accordance with SEC Release No. 33-8995.
 The ceiling limits such pooled costs to the aggregate of the present value of future net revenues attributable to proved crude oil and natural gas reserves discounted at 10%, plus the lower of cost or market value of unproved properties, less any associated tax effects.
-If such capitalized costs exceed the ceiling, the Company will record a write-down to the extent of such excess as a non-cash charge to earnings.
-Any such write-down will reduce earnings in the period of occurrence and results in a lower depletion, depreciation and amortization ("DD&A") rate in future periods.
+If such capitalized costs exceed the ceiling, the Company will reduce earnings in the period of occurrence and results in a lower depletion, depreciation and amortization ("DD&A") rate in future periods.
 A write-down may not be reversed in future periods even though higher oil and natural gas prices may subsequently increase the ceiling.